FATE ONE: A Prophecy

 “Lord Gehenna!!” she called out as she turned her head to the stairwell that centered the observatory, her dense red plumed hair swayed with the jerked momentum.
 “Remove immediately this traitor from my presence!”

 A second man arrived in haste, massive in stature with a mane hued like fire.
 A pair of draconic wings flowed from his back, though short in span, shared in the dense bulk of the man who bore them.
 He was taken aback by her demand, as well as the sight of conflict present before him—Nevermind the omnipresent cackling by the wounded man found kneeling on the floor.
-Two more sentries followed suit, however paused at the door—signaled wordlessly to remain outside by their captain, lest they become privy to this quarrel.
+Two more sentries followed suit, however paused at the door—signaled wordlessly to remain outside by their captain, lest they become privy to this quarrel between lords.

 “B-by your will, Your Grace…” he stammered, stilled by her sharpened demeanor.
 Stunned further still by the presence of her blade, ill seen by anyone prior.
 Its beauty made lessened only by its terrifying use.